WA6YDQ/dbasic/Readme.txt

 Results in:
 f=1.32696e+07

-All expressions are algabraic in order (*/ have precidence over +-).
+All expressions are algabraic in order:
+Powers have the highest priority (2**8(
+Next is multiplication and division (3*6/4)
+Then is addition and subtraction (4+5 - 3+9)
 Expressions in parens have priority:
 (a+b)*c is different from a+b*c.
 Parens can be nested.
+Lowest priority are logical functions (&, |, ^)

 There are basic program examples for each keyword.
 See the file *.bas in the examples directory of this repository.